ofmanybirds/ofmanybirds.github.io/recs.md

 A non-specific list of things we happen to find interesting.
-Not an endorsement of all of the content -- the criterion is "contained at least one thing we found interesting," which is not that difficult to meet.
+These are not endorsements -- the criterion for inclusion is "contained at least one thing we found interesting," which is not that difficult to meet.

 Other personal blogs.
 [Outside the Asylum.](https://outsidetheasylum.blog/)